 A similar and equally dangerous situation occurs when a dog or cat has cluster seizures.
 Cluster seizures are, as the name implies, a cluster of seizures that occur back-to-back.

-As with status epilepticus, cluster seizures can be life-threatening and emergency veterinary attention should be sought for any dog or cat that has had more than two seizures in a 24 hour period.
+As with status epilepticus, cluster seizures can be life-threatening and emergency veterinary attention should be sought for any dog or cat that has had more than two seizures in 24 hours.